-When you enter Facebook sweepstakes, take quizzes, or even use a 'quick log-in with Facebook' option on another website, you give applications from companies outside of Facebook permission to access some of your Facebook information and to collect data about you.
+When you enter Facebook sweepstakes, take quizzes, or even use the 'quick log-in with Facebook' option on another website, you give apps from companies outside of Facebook permission to access some of your information and to collect data about you.

-Over time, you can end up granting permissions to many applications.
+Over time, you can end up granting permissions to many apps.
 That adds up to a lot of third parties having access to personal information.
 And if those companies sell the information they mined, that number can mushroom.

-It only takes a few seconds to remove access from Facebook apps.
-It's a smart idea to pick an easy-to-remember date, such as the first of every month, to review which apps have access and to remove them or limit their reach.
+It only takes a few seconds to revoke access from Facebook apps.
+It's a smart idea to pick an easy-to-remember date, such as the first of every month, to review which apps have access and to remove them or limit their access.

-Here are four easy steps to remove unnecessary applications from your Facebook accounts:
+Here are four easy steps to remove unnecessary apps from your Facebook accounts:

 1. Open Your Facebook Privacy Settings

-To access your privacy settings in Facebook, make sure that you're logged into your account and then click on the "Privacy" icon at the upper right-hand side of your Facebook account.
+To access your privacy settings in Facebook, make sure that you're logged into your account, then click on the "Privacy" icon at the upper right-hand side of your Facebook page.
 It looks like a lock with three horizontal lines next to it.
 Then click on "See More Settings" at the bottom of the menu.